 Implement a Business Marketing Plan

 We can’t stress this enough – it doesn’t really matter if your website is a masterpiece of innovation.
 It’s not going to bring profit all by itself.
-What truly matters to succeed is to follow a solid marketing plan that’s right for your company and goals, for as long as it takes.
+What truly matters to succeed is to follow a solid marketing plan.
+It includes a website post-launch checklist like the one above.

-At Bright Pink Agency, we can help you analyze your business from a marketing standpoint and come up with a practical marketing plan that’s best suited for your business.
-If you think you could use some marketing orientation, call us or drop us a line – we help businesses like yours grow every day.
-It’s kind of our thing.
+At Bright Pink Agency, we can help you analyze your business from a marketing standpoint and develop a practical marketing plan best suited for your business.
+If you think you could use some marketing orientation or are in the market for a new or improved website, call us or drop us a line.
+We help businesses like yours grow daily, and we even work with franchises.